Check out our Pinterest Board covering all-things professional attire!

 General Tips for Creating a Great Impression

-- A suit, in black, navy or gray, is always the best (and safest) choice for both men and women.
+- A suit, in black, navy or gray, is always the best (and safest) choice.

 - Clothing should fit well and be clean and pressed.
 Shoes should be polished and in good condition with any scuff marks removed.